Un57a6L3/uni-python/practice4/README.md

 Sounds complicated, I know.
 I was confused as well.
 Just take a look at the [code][t5] and you'll understand all that.

+## Task 8 (Sierra AGI-graphics)

+> Background graphics in old Sierra games was represented as a sequence of commands.
+The result looked similar to vector graphics.
+The original King's Quest game had a 160x200px resolution, but you can try redrawing them in high resolution.
+There is a code template given.
+> 1. Implement command parsing from graphic files in `data/PIC.*`.
+> 2. Using `tkinter`, draw the result in high resolution without fill.
+Keep in mind the game has two screens: the picture screen and priority screen.
+> 3. *(higher difficulty)* Come up with a way to correctly fill screen sections.

+No explanation here yet, but you can take a look at the [code][t8].

 [t1]: hash.py
 [t2]: pr4-task2.py
 [t5]: pr4-task5.py
+[t8]: pr4-task8.py

 [kp-rep]: https://github.com/true-grue/kispython